Skip to content

 General Surgery Residency

-Prior to specializing in plastic surgery, individuals must complete a general surgery residency.
+Prior to specializing in Breast onco-plastic surgery, individuals must complete a general surgery residency.
 This typically involves:

 • Five years of comprehensive surgical training, encompassing various specialties within surgery.

-• Progressive responsibility, culminating in a chief resident position during the final year.
+• Progressive responsibility, culminating in a Senior registrar rotation during the final years.

 • Exposure to a broad spectrum of surgical procedures, providing a solid foundation for specialized training.

-Following general surgery training, the next step is a plastic surgery residency, which can be pursued through two primary models:
+Following general surgery training, the next step is a Specialised job in Breast and Onco-plastic surgery (residency training in the USA model), which can be pursued through two primary models:

-• Independent Model: Requires completion of a general surgery residency followed by three years of dedicated plastic surgery training.
+• Independent Model: Requires completion of a general surgery residency followed by dedicated breast surgery training, sometimes with a fellowship.

-• Integrated Model: Involves six years of combined general and plastic surgery training, starting immediately after medical school.
+• Integrated Model: Involves six years of combined general and onco-plastic surgery training, starting immediately after medical school (a more modern run-through training scheme).

-Both models are designed to provide in-depth knowledge and hands-on experience in various aspects of plastic surgery, including reconstructive procedures, aesthetic enhancements, and microsurgery.
+Both models were designed to provide in-depth knowledge and hands-on experience in various aspects of Breast and onco-plastic surgery, including reconstructive procedures, aesthetic enhancements, and breast cancer surgery.

 Board Certification and Licensure

-Achieving board certification is a critical milestone in a plastic surgeon’s career.
+Achieving board certification is a critical milestone in an onco plastic surgeon’s career.

 The process includes: